jancr/blog-posts/posts/prediction_and_callibration_2.md

 $y = invlogit(a\times{}logit(x) + b)$

-We transforms our $x$ (Scotts predictions) to the $logit$ scale and multiply it by $a$, if he is perfectly calibrated $a$ will still be close to $1$, but not it is hard to conceptualize what $a=2$ means, one solution is to guess a prior and then draw samples from it to see if it matches your intuition, while this may seem silly, it is actually a much better idea than trying to guess what is
+We transforms our $x$ (Scotts predictions) to the $logit$ scale and multiply it by $a$, if he is perfectly calibrated $a$ will still be close to $1$, but now it is hard to conceptualize what $a=2$ means, one solution is to guess a prior and then draw samples from it to see if it matches your intuition, while this may seem silly, it is actually a much better idea than trying to guess what is